 OTHER COMMON USES

-As in the case of mono ethylene glycol or mono propylene glycol, the mixture of water, anticorrosion agents and diethylene glycol can be used as antifreeze.
+As in the case of mono ethylene glycol or mono propylene glycol, the mixture of water, anticorrosion agents, and diethylene glycol can be used as antifreeze.

-USAGE RECOMMENDATIONS
+USAGE INSTRUCTIONS

 Consult the safety data sheet.
 May be dangerous if ingested.